thisranger/RunRemote/README.md

 - `-o, --outputDir TEXT`
    The remote directory where files will be transferred.

-- `-c, --command TEXT`
+- `-c, --commands TEXT`
-   The command you want to run after the file transfer.
+   The commands you want to run after the file transfer.
+For every command add a new -c "command".

 - `--help`
    Displays this help message and exits.